0xMH/crunchyrollchecker/README.md

 # WORKING

-This project back to  active state at the moment, [MoHD20][1] will continue developing it.
+This project back to  active state at the moment, I [MoHD20][1] could continue developing it.

 # **CrunchyrollChecker**
 A simple Python script that checks a list of Crunchyroll accounts for working/premium ones.